Symbolic Simulator Operations¶

 ps = proof_obligations

-simply returns an array of logical values
+proof_obligations simply returns an array of logical values

 representing the currently outstanding proof obligations.
 Each